Careers at Peninsula Behavioral Health

 We value each and every employee that works with us.
 PBH proudly provides robust staff training and career development opportunities.
-In 2020, we are excited to bring EMDR and Motivational Interviewing training onsite.
+In 2020, we brought EMDR and Motivational Interviewing training onsite.

 Peninsula Behavioral Health is proud to offer the following competitive employee benefits package to all full-time staff: